SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/L - k-Nearest Neighbor Classifier.md

 ## Voting Approaches

-In simple majority voting, every neighbor has the same impact on the classification which makes the algorithm sensitive to the choice of $k$.
+In simple majority voting, every neighbor has the same impact on the classification, which makes the algorithm sensitive to the choice of $k$.
 The solution is to implement **distance-weight voting**:

 $$
 y^* = \underset{k}{\mathrm{argmax}} \: \sum_{(\boldsymbol{x_i},y_i) \in N_{\boldsymbol{x^*}}} w_i \times I(y = y_i)